MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - [Surface Deployment Accelerator](https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator) lets you create a bootable Windows 10 image which can include all current Windows 10 updates, Office, other apps of your choice, as well as the required drivers and firmware.

-- USB flash drive with Windows 10 Pro or Enterprise image, followed by installing  [Drivers and Firmware for Windows 10 Pro and Enterprise on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).
+- USB flash drive with Windows 10 Pro or Enterprise image, followed by installing  [Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).

-This procedure describes creating a USB flash drive from installation media and then adding the SEMM package files and Drivers and Firmware for Windows 10 Pro and Enterprise on Surface Hub 2 .MSI file.
-If you’re using other deployment methods, proceed to the following section: [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration).
+This procedure describes creating a USB flash drive from installation media and then adding the SEMM package files and Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 .MSI file.
+If you’re using other deployment methods, proceed to the section [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration).

 > [!NOTE]
 > Once installed, you will need a valid license for Windows 10 Pro or Windows 10 Enterprise that is separate from your existing Windows 10 Team license.

 1. To create a Windows 10 Pro installation, follow the instructions on the [Download Windows 10](https://www.microsoft.com/software-download/windows10) page for using the **Media Creation** tool.
-To download Windows 10 Enterprise, go to the [Microsoft Volume Licensing Service Center.](https://www.microsoft.com/licensing/servicecenter/default.aspx).
+To download Windows 10 Enterprise, go to the [Microsoft Volume Licensing Service Center](https://www.microsoft.com/licensing/servicecenter/default.aspx).

 2. Insert a new **USB storage** drive.
 Launch the **Media Creation** tool, select **Create installation media** and then select **Next**.